hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - functions of secret key cryptography (=? asymmetric key)
     - <span style="color: #bb6600;">different keys</span> for encryption and decryption
     - the capability to only <span style="color: #bb6600;">know one key on one side</span>
+  - RSA keys
+    - generate Rivest, Shamir, and Adelman (RSA) keypairs: `crypto key generate rsa`
+    - export and import RSA key to encrypt and decrypt the PKCS12 file or the PEM file: <span style="color: #bb6600;">passphrase</span>
+    - action to securely connect to a router and prevent insecure algorithms used: <span style="color: #bb6600;">generate the RSA key using the <code>crypto key generate rsa</code> command</span>
   - algorithm considered about Diffie Hellman and RSA for key establishment: <span style="color: #bb6600;">DH is an asymmetric key establishment algorithm intended to output symmetric keys.</span>